 Transforming on the fly

 The customer had a very small timeframe to activate remote working for its entire office-based workforce.
-It was in the middle of a major digital transformation project with Orange Business Services but needed staff across Europe, the Middle East and Latin America to be able to work from home urgently.
+It was in the middle of a major digital transformation project with Orange Business but needed staff across Europe, the Middle East and Latin America to be able to work from home urgently.
 In a normal day, several hundred staff would have had access to remote working.
 The company needed to scale this up to tens of thousands in days to keep its business operating under the pressure of COVID-19.

 Orange first upgraded the company’s Internet capabilities at its main data center in Amsterdam.
 It doubled the company’s bandwidth to make sure it had the Internet VPN infrastructure to cope with increased users, traffic and concurrent sessions.
 This was a complex mission, requiring minimal changes to be made to the existing architecture to meet critical deadlines.
 Orange deployed two additional lines doubling capacity to 2 Gbps.